 Some professional photography prices are based on the areas of specialty.
-When a photographer focuses on a specific area, they increase their expertise and thus the value of their work increases.
+When a photographer focuses on a specific area, they increase their expertise, and thus the value of their work increases.
 This drives the rates higher than non-specialized photographers.

 Some examples of photography specialty areas are:

-Portraits Photography – Photographers that specialize in senior portraits usually charge rates on the lower – midrange, but they could potentially have steady work during a specific season and more steady commercial clients.
+Portraits Photography Pricing – Photographers that specialize in senior portraits usually charge rates on the lower – midrange, but they could potentially have steady work during a specific season and more steady commercial clients.
 Portrait photography pricing usually varies between $150 - $300 for each session.

-Wedding Photography - Wedding photographers perform seasonal work and take up high-pressure photography assignments.
+Wedding Photography Pricing - Wedding photographers perform seasonal work and take up high-pressure photography assignments.
 They only have one opportunity to capture the moment and take images that create lasting memories.
-Wedding photography prices can range from $1500 - $3500.
-Again, as with anything else, wedding photography packages can vary based on experience, your wedding photography portfolio, and nature of the wedding.
+Wedding photography pricing can range from $1500 - $3500.
+Again, as with anything else, wedding photography packages can vary based on experience, your wedding photography portfolio, and the nature of the wedding.
 Some top-shot photographers can charge more than $15,000 for covering destination weddings.

-Website Photography - Photographers that specialize in creating images for local websites charge $25-$150 per image.
+Website Photography Pricing - Photographers that specialize in creating images for local websites charge $25-$150 per image.
 They usually provide work for small businesses in the local area.
 Many photographers consider the traffic your website is getting before quoting a price.

 If you are a full-time photographer, you will need to price your services so that you can make a living from your photography business.
 You also need to consider that you may not be occupied full-time, all the time.

 Do keep in mind the industry price fluctuations, any seasonal factors that might affect your pricing and rework your pricing plans.
 Eventually, having photography pricing plans can only take you so far.
 A sound approach to photography pricing would also entail 'going with the flow' and being dynamic in your pricing your photography services at all times.